ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 There are many benefits to writing simple code.
 To start, it is easier to understand.
 This is great when other people (or maybe your future self) have to work with your code.
 But the most substantial benefit of simple code is that simple code is easy to test, and code that is easy to test is easier to _keep working_.

 One way that code gets complicated is through _optimization_.
 So don’t be too quick to optimize your code.
 Personally, I aim for good performance code, the best that I can achieve quickly anyway, but only when it doesn’t sacrifice simplicity.
-In this book (not sure which chapter yet) we’ll talk about some rules for optimization to help prevent you from optimizing code before you need it.
 There’s a good reason Donald Knuth said that _premature optimization is the root of all evil_.
+Unecessary optimizations, those that can't be justified or measured, waste our time and complicate our code for no good reason.

 Another way that code gets complicated is by _over engineering_, also known as _future proofing_ your code.
 Experienced developers recognize when they are doing this, because so often in the past they have overly-complicated their code making it flexible enough to handle situations they later realized would never happen.

-It’s very liberating to understand that you should be coding for _now_ and not so much for _later_, but like anything in software development it’s a balancing act that relies on your judgment and experience (and sometimes a bit of luck, because you won’t always get it right!).
+It’s very liberating to understand that you should be coding for _now_ and not so much for _later_, but like anything in software development it’s a balancing act that relies on our judgment and our experience (and sometimes a bit of luck, because we won’t always get it right!).

 >###### The natural state of code is to be overly complicated.